drodriguezol/foundations-of-data-science-activities/README.md

 ## Why It's Useful

 The logit function helps us model situations where the relationship between the independent variables and the probability of the event is not linear.
 It's particularly useful for binary classification problems, where we're trying to predict whether something belongs to one of two categories.
+# Understanding Machine Learning

+Machine learning empowers computers to learn from data and make decisions without explicit programming.
+It's like teaching a computer to recognize patterns, just as we do!

+We delve into two primary types of machine learning: **supervised** and **unsupervised learning**, both fundamental to analyzing data and extracting valuable insights.

+## Supervised vs. Unsupervised Learning

+- **Supervised learning** utilizes labeled datasets, meaning the data is already tagged with the correct answers.
+This approach is excellent for training algorithms to classify information or make predictions.

+- **Unsupervised learning**, on the other hand, deals with unlabeled datasets.
+Here, the algorithm's task is to identify patterns and group similar data points without prior knowledge of the categories.